revilobug/revilobug.github.io/index.md

 Beyond these factors, the appearance of rain streaks in real images is also influenced by motion blur and background intensities, while dense rain accumulation leads to intricate veiling effects.
 The interactions between these complex phenomena make it difficult to generate realistic simulations of rain effects.

 Real rain datasets were introduced in GT-Rain.
 Instead of creating rainy images from non-rainy images, rainy and non-rainy image pairs are created by scraping online live streams to find videos that include rain.
 There are then five pre-processing steps involved in order to produce the final positive pair.

-Firstly, there is a general scene selection criterion.
+First, there is a general scene selection criterion.
 For example, footage shot at night or with raindrops on the lens would be filtered out.

-Secondly, the footage must capture a definitive stop in the rain.
+Second, the footage must capture a definitive stop in the rain.
 If the rain slowly fizzles out, for example, there would be too much of a time difference between the rainy and non-rainy versions of the image.

-Thirdly is image cropping.
+Third is image cropping.
 A large boat moving across the screen, for example, would cause a false negative as the loss from the boat movement would completely dominate the loss caused by rain.
 As such, the rainy image is captured seconds before the rain stops and the non-rainy image is captured seconds after the rain stops.

-Fourthly, SIFT and RANSAC methods are applied in order to eliminate small camera movements between the frames caused by factors such as wind.
+Fourth, SIFT [[13]](#11) and RANSAC [[14]](#12) methods are applied in order to eliminate small camera movements between the frames caused by factors such as wind.

 Lastly, when necessary, elastic image registration is performed by predicting a displacement field in order to correct for factors such as leaves moving.

 <img width="800" alt="Picture4" src="https://user-images.githubusercontent.com/61512660/235407516-6da3b738-d3b9-42fb-98cc-c46c0160263d.png">